ENG-601 / 2 crédits

 - and other...

-3. Applications of digital innovations across the electricity value chain
+3. Selected applications across the electricity value chain

-- Digital Innovation in the Energy Sector - An international overview
+- Digital innovation in the electricity sector - An international overvie

-- Forecast techniques for electricity demand and generation
+- Forecasting techniques for electricity demand and generation

 - Data hubs for to electricity transmission and distribution operators